Monday, November 26, 2012

 Yep, it’s a full moon.

-But I timed it right to plant the fall crop of peas and spinach.
-Plants that grow up need to be planted with the waxing moon just before it is full.
-Root crops should be planted with the waning moon.
+spinach.
+Plants that grow up need to be planted with the waxing moon just

 Yep.
 It’s a full moon.